Dr Han Weng

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Han is a lecturer in soil science in the School of Agriculture, Food & Wine.
+Han is an academic in soil science in the School of Agriculture, Food & Wine.
 His primary interests and passion in teaching and research are soil processes, more specifically, how we can better manage, conserve, and regenerate our soils in a changing climate for a sustainable future.
-Previously, he has led research across three states at NSW DPI, La Trobe University (VIC), and The University of Queensland QLD).Han’s research has global implications for the protection and restoration of soil organic carbon.
+Previously, he has led research across three states at NSW DPI, La Trobe University (VIC), and The University of Queensland (QLD).Han’s research has global implications for the protection and restoration of soil organic carbon.
 As direct evidence of how his research impacts on climate change policy making, his first-author papers in Nature Climate Change and Soil Biology & Biochemistry were cited in policy recommendations by the United Nations (UN) Environment Programme, the Food and Agriculture Organization (FAO) of the UN, Royal Society (UK), PBL Netherlands Environmental Assessment Agency, and the Intergovernmental Panel on Climate Change (IPCC) to assist policy makers from 195 countries in developing climate policy in agriculture.
-This is a rare achievement for an early career researcher and highlights the potential of his soil carbon research for policy adaptation.
+This is a rare achievement for his career stage and highlights the potential of his soil carbon research for policy adaptation.

 By improving our ability to describe the factors that drive the stabilisation, protection, and persistence of soil organic matter, this will not only enable opportunities for improving management of soils to enable increased capture and stabilisation of organic carbon, but it will also enable us to make better predictions of changes in the soil carbon reservoir itself as a result of global changes in the climate.
 This is especially important in Australia given the large areas of agricultural land, and the potential to optimise crop rotations, increase retention of crop residues, and improve other land management strategies.